-In addition to the mandatory employee insurance policies, your company should map, together with our expert, the other covers your company should take out to protect your employees and operations.
+Employees’ statutory insurance policies are an important part of the insurance cover of an employing company.
+With our experts, you should also check the other covers your company should take out to protect your employees and operations.
 There are several different options available, depending, for example, on your company’s line of business.

 Accidents sometimes happen at all companies.
 One of the most popular voluntary covers is employees’ general liability insurance, which helps your company in situations where liability for damages arises from the employee’s activities.

 If your employees make business trips abroad, the employee’s travel insurance helps you to prepare for the risks in advance.
 Accidents occurring abroad may result in a lot of expenses and trouble.
 Travel insurance helps your employee to quickly receive knowledgeable and reliable assistance abroad.